elastos/Elastos.ELA/README.md

 ## Build and run step by step

-### 1. Prerequisites on Mac
+### 1. macOS Prerequisites

-Make sure the OSX version is 16.7 or later.
+Make sure the macOS version is 16.7 or later.

 ```bash
 $ uname -srm